ankitbko/ankitbko.github.io/_posts/2017-03-28-human-handover-bot.md

 > Tip: You can specify an *id* and a *name* in `user` object.
 These values will be reflected in `From` field in `Activity` which is received by out bot.

 Now here comes the interesting part.
-The two buttons in the page do not make any ajax calls to any controller.
+The two buttons in the page do not make ajax calls to any controller explicitly.
 Instead they use `DirectLineJs` to send a message to our bot.
 These messages are different than messages sent when user types something in the chat window.
 These messages have different **type**.

 If you have noticed, our `Activity` class has a `Type` field.
 A normal chat message `Activity` has `Type = "message"`.
 You might be aware that there are messages with different *types* such as **conversationUpdate**, **typing**, **ping** etc. Messages of some of these *types* are sent by Bot Framework itself such as **conversationUpdate** is sent when a memeber is added or removed from conversation.